aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-javascript/_index.md

 import java.io.FileWriter;
 ```

+## Why save canvas as PDF?
+Saving canvas as PDF is ideal when you need a static, printable representation of dynamic web graphics.
+PDFs are universally viewable, support high‑resolution rendering, and can be archived or emailed without losing quality.

 ## Step 1: Create a Canvas Element and Draw Text

 ### 1.1 Prepare the HTML and JavaScript (draw text on canvas)